-Zack Smith is a fine art and commercial portrait photographer that has been documenting the social, musical and cultural landscapes of Louisiana for the past 15 years.
+Zack Smith is a lifestyle branding and commercial photographer that has been involved in the social, musical and cultural landscapes of Louisiana for the past 20 years.
 As both a musician, artist, and storyteller, Smith believes that the world gets smaller as we celebrate our similarities and connect through our traditions and stories.
+As a producer Zack Smith has helped create powerful photography branding campaigns for Brand USA, New Orleans Tourism and Marketing, New Orleans Convention and Visitors Bureau, CHASE Bank, LSU Health, and many more.

-Zack's work has appeared in numerous ad campaigns and has done work for The Louisiana Public Health Institute, New Orleans Tourism and Marketing Commission, Getty Images, NIKE, Russell Simmons, YAMAHA, St. Charles Vision, Krewe du Optic, Dirty Coast and SOPO.
-Smith is very involved in the local music scene, and is a staff photographer French Quarter Fest.
+Zack’s work has appeared in numerous ad campaigns and has done work for Getty Images, NIKE, YAMAHA, St. Charles Vision, KREWE, Dirty Coast, Harry Connick Jr and Branford Marsalis.
+Smith is very involved in the local music scene, and is a staff photographer French Quarter Fest, SATCHMO Fest, and Bayou Country Superfest.

 Smith has been awarded “Best Music Photographer” from Offbeat Magazine in 2009, and has twice been voted “New Orleans Best Photographers” by Gambit Magazine readers in 2013/2014.
 Smith was also awarded “40 under 40” in 2008 by Gambit Weekly for his involvement in the local photography community as both a photographer and educator.
 He has been an avid supporter and volunteer for the New Orleans Photo Alliance since 2006.

-Zack's popular photography workshops are taught throughout the year in New Orleans and Zack's "How To Tuesday" photography techniques and tips premier every other Tuesday where he offers practical advice to photographer of all levels.
+Zack’s popular photography workshops are taught throughout the year in New Orleans and his blogs and vlog photography techniques and tips premier monthly where he offers practical advice to photographer of all levels.

 In partnership with the Louisiana Endowment for Humanities and Louisiana Cultural Vistas, Zack is the host and moderator for “The FRAME: A Louisiana Photography Podcast”.
 The series is recorded live bi-monthly and features in depth interviews with Louisiana photographers.